silmish/homework/README.md

 `````
 PATCH /api/orders/{order_id}/products/{product_id}

 This end point has 2 functions as stated in the homework assesment.
-For some reason the docs did not work with this.
+For some reason the docs did not work with this so exmples lack curls.

 http://127.0.0.1:8000/api/orders/3e6de37b-f890-4443-b536-9d1e393963ac/products/123